 We need to work together, across boundaries, to create legacies of dignity and inclusion.
 There is a role for all of us to act as stewards from our unique positions, sharing our strengths and assets.
 As the pandemic has unfolded, we have seen community members, nonprofit partners, government leaders, philanthropic leaders, and elected officials stand together and support their friends, families, neighbors, and communities.

-The disruption of the last 18 months has revealed the failures of our systems in ways that can no longer be ignored–and has revealed that we have the collective capacity to do things differently, to create legacies for living together.
+The disruption of the last two years has revealed the failures of our systems in ways that can no longer be ignored–and has revealed that we have the collective capacity to do things differently, to create legacies for living together.

 Moving from recovery to renewal means shifting our mindsets and creating legacies we are proud to pass along to future generations: legacies for living together.
 While this moment is unprecedented, we can learn from previous infusions of federal dollars.